insomnious/parseltongue/README.md

 # parseltongue
-Parses Hogwarts Legacy language .bin files and converts to and from JSON.
+Parses Hogwarts Legacy language .bin files and converts to and from various formats, primarily JSON.

 ## Usage